paulscherrerinstitute/scicat-ci/dev/README.md

 Simply browse to localhost:8888

+### RabbitMQ

+RabbitMQ can be started by including rabbitmq in the profiles, eg `COMPOSE_PROFILES=be_next,rabbitmq`.
+The management console can be accessed at http://localhost:15672.

+The `be_next` configuration files need to be modified to reach RABBITMQ.
+In `backend_next/.env` set `RABBITMQ_ENABLED=yes`.
+You may want to update the password as well, both there and in `rabbitmq/.env`.
+After this rabbitmq actions can be added to `jobConfig.yaml` on the backend.

 ## Reclaiming space

 This compose file creates a new docker volume with test data.
 Removing this requires